 Primley Wood Carving & Knotted Jewellery is the creation of myself (Viv Heard) and my long term partner (Pete Charters).
 We both have a passion for hand made quality products.
-Pete is an accomplished wood carver and I make knotted jewellery.
+Pete is an accomplished wood carver and leather worker and I make knotted jewellery.

 We are based in Devon and sell at local markets around our area as well as from the website.